xbeat/Machine-Learning/README.md

 **Singleton Pattern** The Singleton pattern ensures that a class has only one instance and provides a global point of access to it.

+## The Evolution of Databases From File Systems to Modern Marvels

+Database Connections in Python

+Understanding how to establish secure and efficient database connections is fundamental in Python.
+This code demonstrates connecting to different database types using appropriate drivers and connection pooling for optimal resource management.

 ## Python Namespace Types and Scopes

 Python Namespaces Overview